GabeScott/standard-works-vault/General Conference/1984 October - “If Thou Art Faithful”.md

 What a remarkable charge to her and to all of the women of this Church.
 There must be learning, there must be preparation, there must be organization of thought, there must be an expounding of the scripture, there must be an exhortation to good works as directed by the Holy Spirit.

-The Lord continued, “I say unto thee that thou shalt lay aside the things of this world, and seek for the things of a better.”
-(D&C 25:10.)
+The Lord continued, “I say unto thee that thou shalt lay aside the things of this world, and seek for the things of a better.” ([[D&C 25.10|D&C 25:10]].)

 I feel he was not telling Emma that she should not feel concerned about a place to live, food on her table, and clothing.
 He was saying to her that she should not be obsessed with these things, as so many of us are wont to be.
 He was telling her to get her thoughts on the higher things of life, the things of righteousness and goodness, matters of charity and love for others, the things of eternity.

 Emma was instructed to make a collection of hymns for the Church, and it is interesting that this counsel came only three months after the Church was organized.
-In connection with that call the Lord made a remarkable declaration which is often quoted among us: “For my soul delighteth in the song of the heart; yea, the song of the righteous is a prayer unto me, and it shall be answered with a blessing upon their heads.”
-(D&C 25:12.)
+In connection with that call the Lord made a remarkable declaration which is often quoted among us: “For my soul delighteth in the song of the heart; yea, the song of the righteous is a prayer unto me, and it shall be answered with a blessing upon their heads.” ([[D&C 25.12|D&C 25:12]].)

 As this gifted chorus has sung to us tonight, those words have gone through my mind.
 The song of the righteous is a prayer unto God, and it shall be answered with a blessing upon their heads.

-Continuing, the Lord said: “Wherefore, lift up thy heart and rejoice, and cleave unto the covenants which thou hast made.”
-(D&C 25:13.)
+Continuing, the Lord said: “Wherefore, lift up thy heart and rejoice, and cleave unto the covenants which thou hast made.” ([[D&C 25.13|D&C 25:13]].)

 I believe he is saying to each of us, be happy.
 The gospel is a thing of joy.
 It provides us with a reason for gladness.
 Of course there are times of sorrow.
 Of course there are hours of concern and anxiety.
 We all worry.
 But the Lord has told us to lift our hearts and rejoice.
 I see so many people, including many women, who seem never to see the sunshine, but who constantly walk with storms under cloudy skies.
 Cultivate an attitude of happiness.
 Cultivate a spirit of optimism.
 Walk with faith, rejoicing in the beauties of nature, in the goodness of those you love, in the testimony which you carry in your heart concerning things divine.

-“Continue in the spirit of meekness, and beware of pride.”
-(D&C 25:14.)
+“Continue in the spirit of meekness, and beware of pride.” ([[D&C 25.14|D&C 25:14]].)
 Those words are from this same revelation.
 They are meaningful for each of us.

-“Keep my commandments continually, and a crown of righteousness thou shalt receive.”
-(D&C 25:15.)
+“Keep my commandments continually, and a crown of righteousness thou shalt receive.” ([[D&C 25.15|D&C 25:15]].)
 That was the promise of the Lord to Emma Hale Smith.
 It is the promise of the Lord to each of you.
 Happiness lies in keeping the commandments.
 For a Latter-day Saint woman there can be only misery in the violation of those commandments.
 And for each who observes them, there is the promise of a crown, a queenly crown for each daughter of God, a crown of righteousness and eternal truth.

 I commend to each of you the words of this great revelation given 154 years ago.
 It is as timely today as it was when it was spoken.
 May I urge that each of you read it.
 Reflect on it.
 It is in harmony with and so beautifully amplifies the theme of this meeting.

 God bless you my beloved sisters—you little girls whom we so much appreciate; you beautiful young women who dream wonderful dreams of the future; you who are not married and sometimes feel lonely, but who, I assure you, the Lord has not forgotten; those of you who carry the burdens of rearing families; those of you who are widowed or divorced; and you beautiful older women whom we so love and honor and respect.
 God bless you with every righteous desire, with peace in your hearts and joy in your days, as daughters of God blessed with the light of his everlasting gospel, I humbly pray in the name of Jesus Christ, amen.